johannesrave/wc-csr/README.md

 # Client-side routing webcomponent exploration

-this is an example-implementation of a portable csr-router webcomponent.
+this is an exploration of a portable csr-router webcomponent.

-an initial inspirational idea for the component usage:
+an initial inspirational idea for the component usage can best be expressed in code:

 ```html
 <wc-router page-file="pages.ts" file-based="false" lazy="false">